telerik/blazor-docs/knowledge-base/dpl-version-conflict-detected-telerik-zip.md

 ## Cause

-Telerik UI for Blazor (the `Telerik.UI.for.Blazor` NuGet package) depends on the `Telerik.Documents.SpreadsheetStreaming` NuGet package in order to support [Grid Excel export]({%slug grid-export-excel%}).
-On the other hand, `Telerik.Documents.SpreadsheetStreaming` depends on `Telerik.Zip`.
+`Telerik.Zip` is a transitive dependency of multiple other Telerik NuGet packages:

-Most [Telerik Document Processing]({%slug dpl-in-blazor%}) NuGet packages depend on `Telerik.Documents.Core`, which also depends on `Telerik.Zip`.
+* Telerik UI for Blazor (the `Telerik.UI.for.Blazor` NuGet package) depends on the `Telerik.Documents.SpreadsheetStreaming` NuGet package in order to support [Grid Excel export]({%slug grid-export-excel%}). `Telerik.Documents.SpreadsheetStreaming` depends on `Telerik.Zip`.

-In other words, `Telerik.Zip` is a transitive dependency of multiple other Telerik NuGet packages.
+* Most [Telerik Document Processing]({%slug dpl-in-blazor%}) NuGet packages depend on `Telerik.Documents.Core`, which also depends on `Telerik.Zip`.

 Telerik UI for Blazor and Telerik Document Processing use different release cycles.
 As a result, the latest version of Telerik UI for Blazor may not be compatible with the latest version of Telerik Document Processing.